siffiejoe/lua-annotate/doc/readme.txt

 there) *before* the test code section.
 Test results and statistics are written to the standard error channel.

-If you want to take unit testing really serious, the test code will become way to big to be included in the docstrings.
+If you want to take unit testing really seriously, the test code will become way too big to be included in the docstrings.
 In this case you should consider using a designated unit testing module for most of the tests, and only use this module to make sure the examples in the documentation stay correct.